 Post-transition participants reported both negative and positive changes.
-Challenges centered on staffing, inadequate housing, and a lack of access to social activities, medical care, and transportation.
-For example, one participant stated, "Aides were too expensive, they provided low-quality services and there were always changing."
+Challenges centered on staffing, inadequate housing, a lack of access to social activities, medical care, information, and transportation.
+For example, one participant's son stated, "[The] aides were not too great, they needed to be instructed a lot and tend to slack off."
 Positive comments included participants' feeling happier, healthier, more independent, having better living conditions, a sense of community, and relief to be out of a nursing home.
-As an illustration of this theme, a participant's sister stated, "He is 4000 percent better than he was in the institution.
-He is back to his old self, like he was 15 years ago before the institution, walking and talking.
-We were a little nervous about putting him back into the community, but this is the best decision we've ever made."
+As an illustration of this theme, a participant's wife said that "being at home is so much better.
+I can sleep beside him.
+His care is attended to better at home."

 Before and after transition from an institution, participants have access to MFP grant funds to help pay for things not typically covered by Medicaid.
-From 2009 to 2014, approximately \$6.9 million MFP supplemental grant funds were disbursed for care to support participant transitions.
-An observed decrease in spending on demonstration services has occurred over the last two years.
-The cumulative spending in 2013 and 2014 was \$429,000 less on average for each year than in 2012.
+From 2009 to 2015, approximately \$8.7 million MFP supplemental grant funds were disbursed for care to support participant transitions.
+An observed decrease in spending on demonstration services has occurred since 2012, which was the year with the largest enrollment to date.
 The service categories that accounted for the largest expenditures continue to be Environmental Modifications, Equipment and Supplies and Household Furnishings.
 The service accessed most frequently was the Home Care Ombudsman.